1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsStephanie Miller-Davis Library Grants is sponsored by South Dakota State Library.
-Promotes early childhood literacy in rural South Dakota communities through summer reading programs and special project grants.
+Offers grants to rural South Dakota libraries for summer reading programs, children's books, materials, and special projects enhancing children's spaces.

 Get alerted about grants like this